Eric Niquette

 Surround sound

 To get surround sound on the client, adjust the number of channels in Moonlight's Audio Settings accordingly.
-The host's audio sink must be able to ouput the number of desired channels.
-The default Steam Virtual Speaker device offers up to 7.1 channels.
+The host's audio sink must be able to output the number of desired channels.
+The default device, Steam Virtual Speaker, supports up to 7.1 channels.

 If you've specified a custom audio device as the audio sink, you may need to configure Windows to output to the correct number of channels as well.